Our People

 Matthew Crisp (Alumnus)

-Every time I applied to AYM for help with funding my violin lessons, I wrote on the application form that my goal was to inspire others and to bring music to people who otherwise would not have been able to access it.
+Every time I applied to Young Sounds for help with funding my violin lessons, I wrote on the application form that my goal was to inspire others and to bring music to people who otherwise would not have been able to access it.
 Throughout my undergraduate degree, I worked on a diverse array of projects in the community, from sharing in the first musical experiences of babies and toddlers who sparkle with rhythm as they begin to make sense of the world, to collaborating with elders who provide new perspectives on our society through their music-making.
-As I worked on these projects, I began to feel that my music-making was achieving the goals I had laid out in those AYM application forms.
+As I worked on these projects, I began to feel that my music-making was achieving the goals I had laid out in those Young Sounds application forms.
 I went on to study a master’s degree in community music and am informed by this practice in all of my work as a musician.

 Worcestershire